MattVitelli/Pixar-Sample/src/ReadMe.txt

 1) Microsoft Visual Studio C# 2008
 2) Microsoft XNA Game Studio 3.1

-There's also a binary in the bin folder.
+There's also a binary in the redist folder.
 You must install xnafx31_redist.exe before running Roto-Photo